Not Alone (Linkin Park song)

 "Not Alone" is a song written and recorded by American rock band Linkin Park from the compilation album, Download to Donate for Haiti.
 It was released as a charity single on January 19, 2010; accompanied by a music video released on February 19, 2010.

 Background

 "Not Alone" was originally written for the band's third studio album Minutes to Midnight; unhappy with it, the members decided to shelve the song alongside thirty others.
 Upon the 2010 Haiti Earthquake which resulted in millions of lives affected by the tragedy, the band were motivated to revisit and finish "Not Alone" to be released as a charity single for those affected by the earthquake.
 "Not Alone" was released as the only single from the charity album Download to Donate for Haiti V2.0.
 The band's bassist Dave Farrell later visited Haiti in a humanitarian aid with the UN Foundation in April 2011.

+Composition

+The song is a ballad with lyrics featuring themes such as solidarity and overcoming hardships.
+It blends the band's Alternative Rock sound with softer vibes and electronic sounds.